-This information, developed by an independent third party, has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
-This information is not a complete summary or statement of all available data necessary for making an investment decision and does not constitute a recommendation.
-The information contained in this report does not purport to be a complete description of the securities, markets, or developments referred to in this material.
-This information is not intended as a solicitation or an offer to buy or sell any security referred to herein.
-Investments mentioned may not be suitable for all investors.
-The material is general in nature.
+This information was developed by Forefield, Inc. an independent third party.
+It is general in nature, is not a complete statement of all information necessary for making an investment decision, and is not a recommendation or a solicitation to buy or sell any security.
+Investments and strategies mentioned may not be suitable for all investors.
 Past performance may not be indicative of future results.
-Raymond James does not provide advice on tax, legal or mortgage issues.
-These matters should be discussed with the appropriate professional.
+Raymond James & Associates, Inc. does not provide advice on tax, legal or mortgage issues.
+These matters should be discussed with an appropriate professional.